mahdighadiriii/FastApi/README.md

   - Logout clears cookies.
 - **Expense Management**:
   - Create, list, retrieve, update, and delete expenses.
-  - All endpoints require JWT-based authentication.
+  - All endpoints require JWT-based authentication and are restricted to the authenticated user's data.
+  - Expense listing (`GET /expenses/`) is cached in Redis for 5 minutes.
 - **Multi-Language Support (i18n)**:
   - Supports English (`en`) and Persian (`fa`) via `gettext` with PO/MO files.
   - Language detection using `Accept-Language` header or `lang` query parameter.